-As leading suppliers of thermoplastic piping systems, the IPEX Group of Companies provides our customers with some of the world's largest and most comprehensive product lines.
-All IPEX products are backed by more than 50 years of experience.
-With state-of-the-art manufacturing facilities and distribution centers across North America, we have established a reputation for product innovation, quality, enduser focus and performance.
+As leading suppliers of thermoplastic piping systems, IPEX by Aliaxis provides our customers with some of the world's largest and most comprehensive product lines.
+All IPEX by Aliaxis products are backed by more than 50 years of experience.
+With state-of-the-art manufacturing facilities and distribution centers across North America, we have earned a reputation for product innovation, quality, end-user focus and performance.

-Markets served by IPEX group products are:
+Markets served by IPEX by Aliaxis products are:

-- Electrical
+- Electrical systems

-- · Telecommunications and utility
+- Telecommunications and utility piping systems

-- · Industrial process piping
+- PVC, CPVC, PP, PVDF, PE, ABS, and PEX pipe and fittings

-- · Municipal pressure and gravity flow
+- Industrial process piping systems

-- Plumbing and DWV and water supply
+- Municipal pressure and gravity piping systems

-- Irrigation
+- Plumbing and mechanical piping systems

-- · Electrofusion PE for gas and water
+- Electrofusion systems for gas and water

-- Industrial, plumbing and electrical cements
+- · Industrial, plumbing and electrical cements

-- PVC, CPVC, PVCO, ABS, PE, PEX, PP and PVDF pipe and fittings
+- Irrigation systems